How Uncontrolled Content Creates Enterprise Brand Risk

 2. Visual Standards Disappear Without Enforcement

 Brand standards include specific visual requirements that employees cannot apply without tools.
-Color palettes, logo usage, and image quality standards exist in brand books.
+Colour palettes, logo usage, and image quality standards exist in brand books.
 Employees posting from smartphones ignore these requirements.

-A photo that looks fine to the employee might use the wrong brand colors or be poorly lit.
+A photo that looks fine to the employee uses the wrong brand colours or is poorly lit.
 Casual images mixed with polished corporate content create visual confusion.
 Professional standards are lost amid the volume of user-generated imagery.

 Visual inconsistency signals organizational disorder to audiences.
 Brands that appear fragmented seem less trustworthy than coherent competitors.
 Every off-brand image chips away at the premium positioning marketing works to build.